-Cumhuriyet Daily reporter Hazal Ocak’s article “Luxurious Appurtenances with View over Bosphorus” was published in the paper at October 6th, 2019.
+Cumhuriyet Daily reporter Hazal Ocak’s article “Luxurious Appurtenances with View over Bosphorus” was published in the paper on October 6, 2019.

 The article underlined the fact that the zoning ban of historic Hüseyin Avni Paşa Grove, which had Hüseyin Avni Paşa Mansion inside its skirts.
 The article said “the zoning ban was lifter after businessman Mehmet Cengiz had bought the mansion”.
 It also pointed out that there were new constructions going on inside the Grove.
 It also included the reactions of the community dwellers.

-After the article was published, Cengiz Holding CEO Mehmet Cengiz’s attorney Ahmet Mutlu, at October 7th, 2019, filed an official complaint at Istanbul Anadolu Civil Court of First Instance on Duty.
+After the article was published, Cengiz Holding CEO Mehmet Cengiz’s attorney Ahmet Mutlu, on October 7, 2019, filed an official complaint at Istanbul Anadolu Civil Court of First Instance on Duty.